Level 3 Diploma in Popular Music Performance

 David is a singer, songwriter, producer and vocal coach.
 As lead vocalist with US hip hop…

-Kelly is a professional singer who has worked with artists including Shaun Escoffery, Rick Astley and…
+Kelly teaches Vocals at BIMM Institute London.
+She is a professional singer who has worked with…

 Kelly’s musical career as a singer has seen her study and work with many professional artists…

-Before entering teaching, Lisa enjoyed a successful career as a session vocalist known for her versatility…
+Lisa teaches Vocals at BIMM Institute London.
+Before entering teaching, Lisa enjoyed a successful career as…

-Susan Blair is a vocal coach with professional experience spanning 3 continents.
-Originally from The Netherlands,…
+Susan Blair teaches Vocals at BIMM Institute London.
+She is a vocal coach with professional experience…

 For any questions regarding our courses or if you’d like more information on how to apply to BIMM Institute, please contact our Admissions Team on 0344 2 646 666 or email [email protected].